 The beauty of brownfields

-Brownfields are both a unique opportunity and a challenge for the implementation of innovative projects.
-Brownfield sites are usually verywell connected to transport infrastructure and utilities, while offering ideal locations for research and technology centres, co-working premises, state-of-the-art technologies and possibly even unconventional forms of housing (co-housing, lofts, etc.).
+Brownfields represent a unique opportunity and challenge for the implementation of innovative projects.
+Brownfield locations are usually very well connected to transport infrastructure and utility networks and at the same time offer ideal conditions for research and technology centres, coworking spaces, state-of-the-art technologies, and possibly even non-traditional forms of housing (cohousing, lofts, etc.).

-The Velvet Revolution in 1989 brought forth a number of important changes.
-The democratic system was restored together with private ownership of property, the borders were opened and the market economy was reborn.
+The Velvet Revolution in the Czech Republic back in 1989 brought a number of important changes.
+The democratic system and private ownership of property were renewed, borders were opened, and the market economy was restored.

-However, brownfields are often found in strategic locations and thus offer opportunities for investments in new industries, IT, distribution, sales and leisure activities, as well as public-sector investment.
-Regeneration of brownfields with environmental contamination will also significantly improve the quality of the environment while being of real benefit for all activities in surrounding areas.
+Brownfield sites are often located in strategic locations, offering opportunities for investment in new industries, information technology, distribution, retail, and leisure, as well as public sector investment.
+The redevelopment of brownfield sites with environmental contamination will also significantly improve the quality of environment, while providing real benefits to all activities in the adjacent areas.
+They not only have economic and environmental potential but also the opportunity to create attractive, viable and sustainable sites.

 Benefits of brownfield regeneration